Menu Close

 At the event, attendees had the opportunity to learn about the wide range of mental health support services available, both locally and nationally.
 From Carer Support to Resilience and Hearing Voices services, Fife services are well-equipped to provide the support people need right on their doorstep.

-Susan Grant, Area Manager for Fife, Tayside, and Angus at Change Mental Health, shared insights into our commitment to proactive mental health support.
+Susan Grant, Head of Fife, Tayside, and Angus Services at Change Mental Health, shared insights into our commitment to proactive mental health support.
 Susan said:

 “We know from our research that people want to be supported with their mental health pre-crisis and within their communities.
 That means person-centred, non-clinical and transformational support when they need it and in a way which works best for them.